 Step into the world of fairies, dragons, unicorns, and magic at the Arizona Renaissance Festival in Gold Canyon!
-Every guest is a Lord or Lady, and each little prince and princess will be treated like royalty at this engaging mixture of art, culture, history and fantasy.
+Every guest is a Lord or Lady, and each little prince and princess will be treated like royalty in this engaging mixture of art, culture, history, and fantasy.

-Grab a map when you first walk in, and take a moment to check out the show times and locations.
+Grab a map when you first walk in and take a moment to check out the showtimes and locations of all the events at the Arizona Renaissance Festival.
 Try to get to a show about 10 minutes before the start of each performance if you want to choose optimal seating, even longer for the Tournament Arena.
 However even those arriving late can find a way to squeeze in or stand on the sides to watch whatever performance you’re at.
 The glass blowing demonstration that takes place on a small stage near the King’s Arena is fascinating and educational.
 For something more thrilling and funny, check out the group London Broil for some juggling with fire!
-For the very stout hearted patron, you can see the amazing sword swallower in The Lynx Show at the Carnival Stage.
+For the very stout-hearted patron, you can see the amazing sword swallower in The Lynx Show at the Carnival Stage.

-Two of the biggest must-see shows are Adam Crack with his fire whip tricks, and The Jousters in the Tournament Arena.
-My three year old found the crack of the whip too loud, but my seven year old could not contain her excitement and awe at the impressive display of whip skill and accuracy.
-Whipping the petals off a rose that was being held in the mouth of the assistant, Esmeralda, elicited loud squeals of excitement from my kids.
+Two of the biggest must-see shows are Adam Crack with his fire whip tricks and The Jousters in the Tournament Arena.
+My three-year-old found the crack of the whip too loud, but my seven-year-old could not contain her excitement and awe at the impressive display of whip skill and accuracy.
+Whipping the petals of a rose that was being held in the mouth of the assistant, Esmeralda, elicited loud squeals of excitement from my kids.

 Dragon Tail Tower is a fun walk up what looks like the tower of a castle, then a fast slide down the dragon’s tail which circles the building.
 It was $2 for each patron, but one of the most fun experiences of the day.
 Be aware that the inside of the slide is mostly dark, and I saw more than one child exit the slide crying.
 But most came out laughing and shrieking with mirth.